Five ways to improve your mental health in 2020 - Local News 8

 1. Practice optimism

 The studies are positive: Looking on the bright side of life really is good for you.
-Optimists have a 35% less chance of dying from heart attack or stroke; are more likely to eat a healthy diet and exercise regularly‘ have stronger immune systems; and even live longer.
+Optimists have a 35% less chance of having a heart attack or stroke, are more likely to eat a healthy diet and exercise regularly, have stronger immune systems; and even live longer.
 In fact, a 2019 study found people with the most positive outlook had the greatest odds of living to 85 or beyond.

 Now, let’s get real: Being an optimist doesn’t mean you ignore the stress of daily life.
 Who can do that?
 It simply means that when crummy things happen, you don’t blame yourself unnecessarily.
 If you face a challenge or obstacle, you’re more likely to see it as temporary or even positive, allowing you to learn and grow.